 Venture Capital Venture capital is a form of startup funding.
 Generally, venture capitalists have minimum investment thresholds and restrict investment to specific fields, such as scientific, technical or medical startups.
 They look specifically for high-growth industries and companies and receive a stake in companies they invest in.

-Website Widget Technology that enables you to combine things simply.
-An example is a calendar on a website is made possible by a website.
+Website Widget is technology that enables you to combine things simply.
+An example is a calendar on a website.

 Widget.
 A software widget is a website component and is made for one or more different software platforms.
 See Website Widget.